Mrugenpatel/FaceMasks/README.md

     }
 ```
+### 6. Dynamic Size adjustment for the mask to size and position according to the real-time landmark size.
 The second problem is the position and size of the masking doodle itself.
 The positions of landmarks are the irregular point they are not frames where one might be able to render a picture so somehow their centre point was to be found to place the image at that point.
 The next problem was the size fo doodle for that we took the difference of further points. as the points are normalized they were scaled to the screen size.